4d/docs/website/translated_docs/de/Debugging/basics.md

 The syntax error window proposes several options:

 - **Edit**: Stops all method execution.
-4D switches to the Design environment and the method with the error opens in the Method editor, allowing you to fix it.
+4D switches to the Design environment and the method with the error opens in the Code Editor, allowing you to fix it.
 Use this option when you immediately recognize the mistake and can fix it without further investigation.

 - **Trace**: Enters Trace/Debugger mode.
 The [Debugger](debugger.md) window is displayed.
 If the current line has only executed partially, you may have to click the **Trace** button several times.